Western arms prices have increased 5 times faster than inflation since 1970

 1. Very interesting article, isn't it good to wonder if this technological bias of Western countries is not also an excuse for manufacturers to artificially inflate prices by taking advantage of major programs over several decades and with budgets varying regularly?
 It may be a bit “conspiratorial” but I ask this question.

-2. Hello, great demonstration, once again, your articles are edifying and raise questions… an update on our planes rafale and scaf. if the rafale 5 is capable of managing light or heavy drones, from 2030, what is the point of going on a hyperheavy aircraft (scaf), hyperexpensive surely which will perhaps be useless in 2040/45 given the speed of obsolescence of materials.
+2. Hello, great demonstration, again, your articles are edifying and questioning... an update on our Rafale and SCAF aircraft.
+If the Rafale 5 is capable of managing light or heavy drones, from 2030, what is the point of going for a hyper-heavy aircraft (SCAF), probably hyper-expensive which may be useless in 2040/45 given the speed of obsolescence of the equipment.

 hmmm…